-Our sales cycle for our marketed products and services is lengthy and variable, which makes it difficult for us to forecast revenue and other operating results.
+Our sales cycle is lengthy and variable, which makes it difficult for us to forecast revenue and other operating results.

-The sales cycles for our Acuitas AMR Gene Panel and Acuitas Lighthouse Software is lengthy, which makes it difficult for us to accurately forecast revenues in a given period, and may cause revenue and operating results to vary significantly from period to period.
+The sales cycles for our Acuitas MDRO test products and services and for our Acuitas Lighthouse services are lengthy, which makes it difficult for us to accurately forecast revenues in a given period, and may cause revenue and operating results to vary significantly from period to period.
 Potential customers for our products typically need to commit significant time and resources to evaluate our products, and their decision to purchase our products may be further limited by budgetary constraints and numerous layers of internal review and approval, which are beyond our control.
 We spend substantial time and effort assisting potential customers in evaluating our products.
 Even after initial approval by appropriate decision makers, the negotiation and documentation processes for the actual adoption of our products on a facility-wide basis can be lengthy.
 As a result of these factors, based on our experience to date, our sales cycle, the time from initial contact with a prospective customer to routine commercial use of our products, has varied and could be 12 months or longer, which has made it difficult for us to accurately project revenues and operating results.
 In addition, the revenue generated from sales of our products may fluctuate from time to time due to changes in the testing volumes of our customers.
 As a result, our results may fluctuate on a quarterly basis, which may adversely affect the price of our common stock.

-We may enter into collaborations with third parties to develop product and services candidates.
+We have in the past, and in the future may, enter into collaborations with third parties to develop product and services candidates.
 If these collaborations are not successful, our business could be adversely affected.

-We may enter into collaborations related to our MDRO and informatics products and services.
+We have entered into licensing and collaboration agreements with third parties in the past related to our Whole Genome Mapping products and services and may enter into additional collaborations in the future related to our MDRO and bioinformatics products and services.
 Such collaborations may be with pharmaceutical companies, platform companies or other participants in our industry.
-We would have limited control over the amount and timing of resources that any such collaborators could dedicate to the development or commercialization of the subject matter of any such collaboration.
+We have limited control over the amount and timing of resources that any such collaborators could dedicate to the development or commercialization of the subject matter of any such collaboration.
 Our ability to generate revenues from these arrangements would depend on our and our collaborator's abilities to successfully perform the functions assigned to each of us in these arrangements.
 Our relationships with future collaborators may pose several risks, including the following: